 Closing - 7% items

 The individual domains some with a defined set of tasks, and the PMP Exam Content Outline additionally includes a set of Cross-cutting Knowledge and Skill areas.
-Although the specific domain names are similar to the Process Groups discussed in the PMBoK v5, there are additional items that are not covered in the PMBoK v5.
+Although the specific domain names are similar to the Process Groups discussed in the PMBoK v6, there are additional items that are not covered in the PMBoK v6.
 Exam applicants should therefore also refer to other current titles as outlined in the PMI member resources eReads and Reference section.
 This is a strong benefit of becoming a PMI member prior to attempting the PMP exam.
-For more membership benefits, please refer to this post.

 The actual PMP exam questions in any PMP exam delivery are monitored through psychometric analysis, and subject matter experts distributed globally are used to identify each exams point of difficulty and the passing score.